 Tracking partners’ material engagement, frequency of communication, and promotional activities can answer a lot of questions.
 Are you recruiting the right type of partner, and who shows the most potential?
 Are there program obstacles that discourage participants?

-Engagement metrics and accompanying analysis will help you strengthen all stages of the partner lifecycle to ultimately boost the bottom line.
+Learn how to measure partner engagement and derive meaning from telltale metrics to help strengthen all stages of the partner lifecycle to ultimately boost the bottom line.